PARKING IN PROVINCETOWN

 Hints & Tricks:

-If you have to run into our store for a moment, you can leave someone in the car; they won’t ticket you if someone is in the car,, but they may ask you to move along.
+If you have to run into our store for a moment, you can leave someone in the car; they won’t ticket you if someone is in the car, although they may ask you to move along.

 FREE SUMMER PARKING?

 Private Parking lots: Some of these are overlooked, and cheaper than most.
-As you drive into Provincetown on Bradford, you will see some private parking lots. $25 for the day is a good price.
+As you drive into Provincetown on Bradford, you will see some private parking lots. $25 for the day is a good price during the peak season.

-Door to door service: There are no bus stops, so you don’t have to walk anywhere.
+Door to door service: There are two dedicated bus stops (at the Stop & Shop on Shankpainter Rd and at the Municipal parking lot at MacMillan Pier and the bus will pick you up along the route, so you don’t have to walk anywhere.
 Just wave it down wherever you happen to be, and when you are ready to get off the bus, just tell the driver when you want to get off.
 They come along every 15 minutes at the height of the season.
-If you are staying on or near 6A, don’t bother taking your car into town.
+If you are staying on or near Rt 6A, don’t bother taking your car into town.

 Our Final Advice :

-If you are staying near 6A, avoid the whole parking thing, and take a bus, or call a cab.
-(Taxis are $7. to $12. per person, so add it up before you make a decision. )
+If you are staying near Rt 6A, avoid the whole parking thing and take a bus or call a cab.
+(Taxis are $7 to $12 per person, so add it up before you make a decision)